-Nowadays, a tactical knife has become a part of our daily life of indoor or outdoor task and become an arsenal of a survivalist.
-Generally, the best folding tactical knives are seldom if ever designed for use as a combat knife or fighting knife.
-However, many military organizations and armies have often issued tactical folding knives which had no intention of use as a weapon.
-Rather, it had such features that appealed to civilians as well as militaries.
+Nowadays, a tactical knife has become a part of our daily life of indoor or outdoor tasks, and has become ubiquitous in the arsenal of a survivalist.
+Generally, the best folding tactical knives are seldom, if ever, designed for use as a combat knife or fighting knife.
+However, many military organizations and armies have often issued tactical folding knives which had no intention to be used as a weapon.
+Rather, it had such features that appealed to civilians as well as the military.

 For the use of utility knives for general purpose, many military personnel and civilians purchase tactical folding knives privately.
 This includes:

 - Columbia River Knife and Tool’s M16 Special Forces knives

 - Benchmade Contego knives

 - Zero Tolerance ZT0350TS Automatic SpeedSafe assisted knife